 NEW SCHOLARSHIPS!
 See Financial Considerations page.

-Sponsored by the National Institute of American History & Democracy, a joint project of the College of William & Mary and the Colonial Williamsburg Foundation, the Williamsburg Semester-in-Residence Program provides an interdisciplinary approach to early America stressing the use of historic places as a means of understanding the past.
+Sponsored by the National Institute of American History and Democracy (NIAHD), a joint project of the College of William & Mary and the Colonial Williamsburg Foundation, the Williamsburg Semester-in-Residence Program provides an interdisciplinary approach to early America stressing the use of historic places as a means of understanding the past.

 The program is available to undergraduates in any major, as well as to graduate and professional students, at colleges and universities world-wide who would like to spend either a fall or a spring semester in residence at the College of William & Mary, one of the country's most distinguished institutions of higher education.
 Semester-in-Residence students can join with William & Mary students to take advantage of the numerous, outstanding museums and historic sites in and around Williamsburg including the highly renowned Colonial Williamsburg.